pouyababaie/cool-nx-monorepo/README.md

 ## Development server

-Run `nx serve rihno` for a dev server.
+Run `npm run start_front` for the front-end dev server.
 Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.

+Run `npm run start_api` for the back-end dev server.
+Navigate to http://localhost:3000/.
 The app will automatically reload if you change any of the source files.

 ## Understand this workspace